Assistant Professor of Computer Science at Boston University

 I am an Assistant Professor of Computer Science at Boston University and Director of the Shape Lab.
 My research is in the area of Computer Graphics, with a focus on topics in architectural geometry, computer-aided design, and 3D fabrication.

-Outside of the office I enjoy hiking, climbing, and playing the flute.
+Outside of the office I enjoy spending time with my family, hiking, climbing, and playing the flute.

 I am actively recruiting motivated individuals for the Master and PhD programs.
 If you are interested in research in Computer Graphics, especially in the areas of fabrication and architectural geometry you are encouraged to apply.
 This year's graduate program deadline is December 15.
 A summary of application requirements is provided on the BU CS website.